OUR NEXT TRUSTEE MEETING IS MONDAY 11th July 2022

 The grants must be for the benefit of the community in the Christchurch area which is defined as the former Borough of Christchurch and therefore includes the area covered by the current wards of Christchurch Town; Commons; Burton & Grange; Mudeford & West Highcliffe and Highcliffe & Walkford.

 We are looking for worthwhile community projects that need funds to help achieve their goals and applications for identifiable projects will be preferred.
-Given the effect of the pandemic and lockdown, grants for general running costs for already established organisations will not be considered other than in exceptional circumstances.
+Grants for the payment of salaries or general running costs for already established organisations will not be considered other than in exceptional circumstances.
 Projects run by or including volunteers will be preferred.

 It is anticipated most grants will be in the £500 to £5,000 range.
 Grants for above that amount will be considered in exceptional circumstances only.

 Grants will not be given if the trustees consider that the project would be better funded from another source or that it should be funded by central government or the local authority or if the trustees consider that the organisation applying for the grant has sufficient funds of its own to cover the project.
 Grants will not be considered for purposes that are considered by the trustees to be political or religious (but this should not prevent religious bodies from applying for grants for charitable non-religious projects).